pramod096/pm-s04-g04-project/README.md

 <img src="images/schedule2.png" alt="schedule2" width="600" height="400"/>

 ### Budget

-* Yet to be decided.
+* The Comapany has allocated $150,000 for this project.
+Most of the cost for this project will be for hardware equipment.